cliffbueno/oxymetag/README.md

 # OxyMetaG

 Oxygen metabolism profiling from metagenomic data using Pfam domains.
 OxyMetaG predicts the percent relative abundance of aerobic bacteria in metagenomic reads based on the ratio of abundances of a set of 20 Pfams.
+It is recommended to use a HPC cluster or server rather than laptop to run OxyMetaG due to memory requirements, particularly for the step of extracting bacterial reads.
+If you already have bacterial reads, the "profile" and "predict" functions will run quickly on a laptop.

 ## Installation